oceanobservatories/asset-management/README.md

 This folder contains the vocab.csv file and a script for ingesting vocab records, vocab_csv_ingest.py.
 The vocab entries in the vocab.csv file associate reference designators with other metadata, particularly TOC identifiers.

+Searching for admins - please respond and forward the admin rights for this organization (ooi-integration).